Harmonize-Brazil/cube4health/INSTALL.rst

         pip3 install --upgrade "pip<=25.2" wheel numpy
         pip3 install --use-pep517 --no-build-isolation --no-cache-dir --force-reinstall gdal[numpy]==`gdal-config --version`

-Verify that numpy-based raster support has been installed with:
+Verify that numpy-based raster support has been installed:

 .. code-block:: shell

         python -c "from osgeo import gdal, gdal_array ; print(gdal.__version__)"

-**Obs.:** If this command raises an ImportError, numpy-based raster support has not been properly installed, please see these `related issues and solutions <ISSUES.rst>`_!
+**Obs.:** If this command raises an ImportError, numpy-based raster support has not been properly installed.
+Please see these `related issues and solutions <ISSUES.rst>`_!

 Source code from Github: